Stallone's 'arthritic' action heroes roll their tanks through Cannes

-One of the newbies is played by Kelsey Grammar, best known for his role as the pompous psychiatrist on the television sitcom, "Frasier," which ran for over a decade on NBC before ending in 2004.
+One of the newbies is played by Kelsey Grammar, best known for his role as the pompous psychiatrist on the television sitcom, "Frasier".

-"Expendables 3" wasn't the only big-budget franchise trying to grab attention at the festival.
+"Expendables 3" was not the only big-budget franchise trying to grab attention at the festival.

-The cast of the latest "Hunger Games" movie, "Mockingjay Part 1", walked a red carpet for photographers on Saturday night, advertising the film due for release in November.
+The cast of the latest "Hunger Games" movie, "Mockingjay Part 1", paraded for the photographers on Saturday night, advertising the film due for release in November.

 When Jennifer Lawrence, who plays protagonist Katniss Everdeen, was asked why there should be so much fuss about a film not even showing at the festival, the actress was quick with a response: "Because so much money went in to it."

 "I'm kidding!" she added.
 "Because they're great movies and we have an amazing audience and a great following and ...
 Whoops!"